mmesh/docs/docs/platform/installation/cli-install.md

 ```
 ///

-## Configuration

-The first time you run `mmeshctl`, you will be assisted to generate your `mmeshctl.yml`.
-This config file will be located by default at the `$HOME/.mmesh` directory.

-See the [mmeshctl configuration reference](mmesh-node.yml.md) to find all the configuration options.

 ## Usage

-See usage with:
+You can run the following command to see the `mmeshctl` usage:

 ```shell
 mmeshctl help
 ```

+See more detail information about the `mmeshctl` command [here](../reference/mmeshctl/index.md).

+!!!
+Information

+    When you will run `mmeshctl login`, the account temporal credentials will be located by default at the `$HOME/.mmesh/apikey`.

+    This file `$HOME/.mmesh/apikey` will be removed when you execute `mmeshctl logout`